SmartThingsDIY/wemos-water-leak-sensor/README.md

-# Water Leakage Sensor For Home Assistant
+# Water Leakage Sensor For Home Assistant (Or any MQTT based system)

 This repo accompanies the "Connected Weather Station" YouTube series. it contains the code, library, diagrams, and more information that I promised in the videos.